Further Research and Effort

 The short answer is maybe…

-We need to figure out how to digitally sign an app (Bubba’s Wallet) – so we know that when we run it, we aren’t running a hacked version.
-Many pieces of the app need to be certified – the application developer; any libraries they use that are core to a Digital Wallet; and any certifications that the developer holds – so we can know that our Digital Wallet is safe to use.
-The groups (e.g. bank, government) that we share information with and get information from need to know that our wallet is trustworthy as well.
+We need to figure out how to sign an app (Bubba’s Wallet) digitally – so we know that when we run it, we aren’t running a hacked version.
+Many pieces of the app need to be certified – the application developer, any libraries they use that are core to a Digital Wallet, and any certifications the developer holds – so we can know that our Digital Wallet is safe to use.
+The groups (e.g. banks, government) that we share information with and get information from need to know that our wallet is trustworthy.

-Digital signatures of an app are fine for general use.
-But a Digital Wallet is going to need a lot more behind it than “I, the developer of this beast, used my app store key to submit it.”.
+Digital signatures of an app are acceptable for general use.
+But a Digital Wallet will need a lot more behind it than “I, the developer of this beast, used my app store key to submit it.”.
 That developer could very easily be monitoring inputs and outputs for nefarious reasons.
 We need assurance that the application hasn’t been tampered with and doesn’t do bad things with our information.

 Certifying Bubba’s Wallet

-Regardless of the cost, there will be some kind of certification regime – a “certified by ____” logo that needs to go beyond the cosmetics.
-It will need to provide real-time “not tampered with” certification.
-There are many areas that require thinking:
+Regardless of the cost, there will be some kind of certification regime.
+A “certified by ____” logo must go beyond the cosmetics and provide real-time “not tampered with” certification.
+Many areas require thinking:

 - Is there a way to tie Bubba’s Wallet into a smartphone’s trusted execution environment to generate this “not tampered with” certification?

 - Who are the players that can help get this kind of real-time certification done?
-It’s likely the operating system providers, hardware manufacturers, banking networks and telecommunication providers will need to step in.
+The operating system providers, hardware manufacturers, banking networks and telecommunication providers will likely need to step in.
 They provide infrastructure and business services that will require highly trusted Digital Wallet technology.

-- When does the cost of certification get high enough that we stifle the innovation that we need in the Digital Wallet community?
+- When do certification costs get high enough to stifle the innovation we need in the Digital Wallet community?

 - What Organizations should be doing the certification?
 Do they need government approval?
 (Yes.
-Government approval in a decentralized world is a concept that needs to be considered.)
+Government approval in a decentralized world is a concept that needs consideration)

-- How do we provide a digital “seal of approval” and know that the software that runs the Wallet hasn’t been tampered with?
+- How do we provide a digital “seal of approval” and know that the Wallet’s software hasn’t been tampered with?

-Credentials are largely just a collection of attributes called claims.
-The visual rendering of such simple data has largely been to provide a tabular list of key names and values.
+Credentials are essentially just a collection of attributes called claims.
+The visual rendering of such simple data has primarily provided a tabular list of key names and values.

-These are not the most attractive of user experiences.
-To a non-technical person, the idea that a digital driver’s licence could be shown as a table of values like the following is ridiculous.
+These are not the most attractive user experiences.
+To a non-technical person, the visualization of a digital driver’s licence shown as a table of values like the following is ridiculous.

-Rendering is the act of translation digital data into something visual – taking that tabular data and making it look like something regular people can make sense of.
-This means taking some attributes and either hiding them (many look like nonsense to a human) or transforming the raw data into something that makes more sense.
+Rendering is the act of translating digital data into something visual – taking that tabular data and making it look like something regular people can make sense of.
+Rendering means taking some attributes and hiding them (many look like nonsense to a human) or transforming the raw data into something that makes more sense.